MashMinners/ejoom-client/README.md

-# ejoom-client
+# ejoom
-Client side for ejoom based on JS
+Electronic journal of outgoing and incoming mail and letters